EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

 ~~~
 First: Notice that it is using the code for transforming ("realizing" in linguistics) `pron` in English to say "you".
 But the error itself isn't quite right.
 It shouldn't say "a you".

 The last trick is figuring out when a quantifier like "a" should be used added to a word.
 This is getting pretty deep into Natural Language Generation, which is a whole tutorial in itself.
-In this case, though, we can do something simple: we'll create a special word "<none>" that is used when an abstract quantifier is detected.
+In this case, though, we can do something simple: we'll create a special word `<none>` that is used when an abstract quantifier is detected.
 When `ConvertToEnglish()` sees it, it won't add a default "a" to the word:

 ~~~
 def RefineNLGWithPredication(mrs, variable, predication, nlg_data):